 - Make cranberry sauceIn a medium pot, add cranberries, 1 cup water and sugar.
 Bring to a simmer over medium-high heat, then reduce heat to medium and cook for about 10 minutes until berries are softened and starting to burst.

 - Combine corn starch and 1 tablespoon water in a small bowl and add to cranberries, stirring until thickened.

 - Remove from heat and cool to room temperature (you can speed this up by stashing in the fridge or freezer).

 - Drain mandarin oranges and reserve juice — you should get about 1 cup.

 - Combine pudding mixes, reserve orange juice, and 3 cups milk (or enough milk to make 4 cups liquid) with a whisk until smooth.
 Set aside.

-- Layer half of cake, pudding, cranberry sauce and mandarins, then repeat with the second half.
+- In 12 small jars or dessert bowls, layer half of cake, pudding, cranberry sauce and mandarins, then repeat with the second half.
 Spread whipped cream on top and refrigerate until ready to serve.